alo9507/legacy-octobay-app/LIGHTPAPER.md

 The custom token can be used to promote issues, projects and developers on Twitter.
 Any of these can be promoted by any user but only at a certain rate, e.g. once per day.
 Hashtags are used as subcategories, e.g. #octobay-jobs or #octobay-issue-javascript.

+A post on Twitter will always cost the number of followers of the OctoBay account in OPIN token.
+So if the account has 1000 followers, a post will cost 1000 OPIN token.
+A single pull request can farm up to 100, realistically around ~50.
+A Tweet burns them.

+If 10% of followers are active devs submitting a PR (score ~50) once per month:

+1,000 followers = 100 devs = 100 PRs per month = ~3 PRs per day = ~150 OPIN per day
+post cost 1000 OPIN / 150 per day = 1 post every ~6.6 days

+If 50% of followers are active devs submitting a PR (score ~50) once per month:

+1,000 followers = 500 devs = 500 PRs per month = ~16 PRs per day = ~800 OPIN per day
+post cost 1000 OPIN / 800 per day = 1 post every ~1.25 days

 ### Leaderboard

 The leaderboard keeps track of who minted how many tokens by submitting their merged pull requests, indicating the activity of contributors.